tetra-code/cse_y2_notes/Q1/CG/week1.md

 *note that j is an integer division thus 5/3 = 1, not 1.666666666

-## Filter
+# Filter
 Filter basically applies some computation on each pixel and for each color channel on the pixel.

-These filters are very simple but powerful.
 In bright values, hard to detect small changes.
 In darker values, our eyes are better at detecting.

-### Box Filter
+## Box Filter
-*Box filter* is literally just a box filter, where we have a center pixel and a box filter that defines how many pixels.
+**Box filter** is literally just a box filter, where we have a center pixel and a box filter that defines how many pixels.
 It then averages out the pixel value and apply it to the center pixel:

 ![image](../../images/box_filter.PNG)